vanhoangkha/Networking-fundamentals/Day58_Wireless_Fundamentals.md

-# 55. WIRELESS FUNDAMENTALS
+# 55. Không dây FUNDAMENTALS

-- Although we will briefly look at other types of WIRELESS NETWORKS, in this section of the course we will be focusing on WIRELESS LANs using WI-FI
+- Although we will briefly look at other types of Không dây NETWORKS, Trong phần này of the course we will be focusing on Không dây LANs using WI-FI
-- The STANDARDS we use for WIRELESS LANs are defined in IEEE 802.11
+- The STANDARDS we use for Không dây LANs are defined in IEEE 802.11
 - The term WI-FI is a trademark of the WI-FI ALLIANCE, not directly connected to the IEEE
 - The WI-FI ALLIANCE tests and certifies equipment for 802.11 standards compliance
-- However, WI-FI has become the common term that people use to refer to 802.11 WIRELESS LANs and that term will be used through the course videos
+- However, WI-FI has become the common term that people use to refer to 802.11 Không dây LANs and that term will be used through the course videos

-WIRELESS NETWORKS
+Không dây NETWORKS

-- WIRELESS NETWORKS have some issues that we need to deal with
+- Không dây NETWORKS have some issues that we need to deal with

 ![image](https://github.com/psaumur/CCNA/assets/106411237/f1adc053-b4e7-4779-b497-d17fb8caa973)

-1)  ALL DEVICES within range receive ALL FRAMES, like DEVICES connected to an ETHERNET HUB
+1)  ALL DEVICES within range receive ALL FRAMES, like DEVICES connected to an Ethernet Hub

 - Privacy of DATA within the LAN is a greater concern
 - CSMA/CA (Carrier Sense Multiple Access with Collision Avoidance) is used to facilitate HALF-DUPLEX communications
 - CSMA / CD is used in WIRED NETWORKS to detect and recover from COLLISIONS
-- CSMA / CA is used in WIRELESS NETWORKS to avoid COLLISIONS
+- CSMA / CA is used in Không dây NETWORKS to avoid COLLISIONS

 - When using CSMA / CA, a DEVICE will wait for other DEVICES to STOP TRANSMITTING before it TRANSMITS DATA itself.

 ![image](https://github.com/psaumur/CCNA/assets/106411237/7d266279-5342-478e-8001-0146a016296b)

-2)  WIRELESS COMMUNICATIONS are regulated by various INTERNATIONAL and NATIONAL bodies
+2)  Không dây COMMUNICATIONS are regulated by various INTERNATIONAL and NATIONAL bodies

-3)  WIRELESS SIGNAL COVERAGE AREA must be considered
+3)  Không dây SIGNAL COVERAGE AREA must be considered

 - Signal Range
 - Signal ABSORPTION, REFLECTION, REFRACTION, DIFFRACTION, and SCATTERING